Table of Contents

 X-ray tube construction: An X-ray tube consists of a cathode (usually tungsten) inside a vacuum, which is connected to a high voltage filament.
 Via thermionic emission, electrons exit the cathode and are collected by an anode on the opposite side.
-Between cathode and anode, a high voltage is applied accelerating the electrons so that they travel from the cathode to the anode.
+Between the cathode and anode, a high voltage is applied, thus accelerating the electrons so that they travel from the cathode to the anode.
 Before the x-ray tube is a fluorescent screen.

 Electrons exit the cathode and collide with the tungsten anode which produces photons that collect some of the kinetic energy.
 Invisible rays light up the fluorescent screen through a process called glass transition.
 The entire system must be located in a vacuum in order to function.

-The amount of photon energy depends on how much energy is transferred to the photon and this varies greatly each time.
+The amount of photon energy depends on how much energy is transferred to the photon, and this varies greatly each time.
 If all kinetic energy is transferred to a single photon, then it is referred to as maximum photon energy:

 Emax = Ekin = e * UB

-The amount of energy available depends on the amount of accelerating voltage UB.
+The amount of available energy depends on the amount of accelerating voltage UB.
 That is to say, the higher the voltage the faster the electrons hit the anode and the photons thus emerge with more energy.
 If the heating voltage is higher, then more electrons detach themselves from the cathode.

 Popular Exam Questions on Ionizing Radiation and Radioactivity

 Solutions can be found below the references.